 We will have calm now.

-I join with Senator Humphreys in appealing to all motorists on the road this year not to drink and drive.
-I ask that we ensure we have safe passage on our roads for motorists, pedestrians and cyclists.
+I join Senator Humphreys in appealing to all motorists on the road this year not to drink and drive.
+I ask that we ensure we have safe passage on the roads for motorists, pedestrians and cyclists.
 I appeal to everybody during the course of this Christmas season to drive with care and consideration and not to engage in drink driving.

 With regard to the other transport matters, I am sure our fine Minister for Transport, Tourism and Sport, Deputy Ross, will take notice of the Senator's remarks on his car going around a particular part of the Minister's constituency.